OpenSourceFellows/hackathon-pilot/README.md

 <img width="1403" alt="Screen Shot 2022-01-11 at 12 11 23 PM" src="https://user-images.githubusercontent.com/9143339/149014160-d58e2a73-969a-49fa-ae8f-1734b19d1832.png">

 ## Story
 Indigenous people protect over 80% of the world's diversity, this hackathon is an opening conversation for us to start understanding our relationship with our earth and the very ground we stand on today as sentient.
+Our connection with our Earth is fostered through climated action and we're dedicating the day to evolving the Amplify platform to accomodate more than 40+ advocacy groups based in sustainability.

 https://user-images.githubusercontent.com/9143339/149009550-2df99c70-9b54-4743-8585-2a1b60e89e53.mp4